-The city of Kathmandu, popularly known as City of Temples, is named after a Pagoda located in Durbar called Kaasthamandapa (in Sanskrit kāṣṭh (काष्ठ)”wood” and maṇḍapa (मण्डप)”covered shelter.
-This unique temple, also known as Maru Satal, was built in Malla period in which the entire structure is made entirely from wood.
-The legend tells that the timber used in this two story pagoda was obtained from a single tree.
+The city of Kathmandu, popularly known as the City of Temples, is named after a Pagoda located in Durbar called Kaasthamandapa (in Sanskrit kāṣṭh (काष्ठ)” wood” and maṇḍapa (मण्डप)” covered shelter.
+This unique temple, also known as Maru Satal, was built in the Malla period in which the entire structure is made entirely from wood.
+The legend tells that the timber used in this two-story pagoda was obtained from a single tree.
 The history of Kathmandu dates back to as early as 300 BC, but the town was probably founded by King Gunakamadeva around the 10th century.

-Pashupatinath is the most important Hindu Temple in Nepal and is set on the banks of the sacred river Bagmati.
-It is not only a religious destination, but a mix of art, culture, peace and devotion.
-Hundreds of rituals are performed every day in its premises which are considered an open, living museum.
+- Pashupatinath is the most important Hindu Temple in Nepal and is set on the banks of the sacred river Bagmati.
+It is not only a religious destination, but a mix of art, culture, peace, and devotion.
+Hundreds of rituals are performed every day on its premises which are considered an open, living museum.
 In the age of mythology, Lord Shiva and his consort lived here by this tributary of the holy Ganges.

-Swayambhunath Stupa overlooks most part of the Kathmandu valley, offering to the visitors a panoramic view of the city, particularly enchanting at sunset.
+- Swayambhunath Stupa overlooks most parts of the Kathmandu valley, offering the visitors a panoramic view of the city, particularly enchanting at sunset.
 According to the legend, the hill on top of which the stupa rises, originated when the valley was created out of a primordial lake It is said that the great Emperor Ashoka visited this site more than 2,000 years ago.

-Boudhanath Stupa is one of the largest stupa in the world and is the religious and cultural center of the broad community of Tibetan Refugees in Nepal.
+- Boudhanath Stupa is one of the largest stupas in the world and is the religious and cultural center of the broad community of Tibetan Refugees in Nepal.
 It is a holy place rich in Buddhist symbolism.

 Top things to do in Kathmandu